 Most working people encounter stress.
 Often, stress is transitory – we have a rough day or even just a rough afternoon, and the next day is fine.
 Sometimes, when you are on deadline, need to satisfy customers, are behind on projects, the stress can last longer.
 If you have had a difficulty with a family member, customer, friend, etc., the after-effects might linger and can exacerbate your stress level.

-Here are some tools I found recently that you can leave laying around (electronically speaking).
+Here are some tools we found that you can leave laying around (electronically speaking).
 They won’t rust, and you can pull them out and use them quickly and easily.

-Dr. Srini Pillay (MD), Harvard Professor and author of Your Brain and Business: The Neuroscience of Great Leaders, wrote an article this week called What to Do When You Can’t Control Stress.
-This excellent piece points out that stress is indeed hard to shed under certain circumstances, but the greatest power is in Letting Go, and we can all accomplish this with basic breathing exercises, assist to a Jiu Jitsu School, do meditation, etc. How many of us know how to do this, but in fact don’t do it, even when under stress?
+Dr. Srini Pillay (MD), Harvard Professor and author of Your Brain and Business: The Neuroscience of Great Leaders, wrote an article called What to Do When You Can’t Control Stress.
+This excellent piece points out that stress is indeed hard to shed under certain circumstances, but the greatest power is in Letting Go, and we can all accomplish this with basic breathing exercises, participating in a Jiu Jitsu school, meditating, etc. How many of us know how to do this, but in fact don’t do it, even when under stress?

-I also liked this blog by Paul Hudson, a young writer, philosopher, music producer and DJ living in New York, called 15 Things Emotionally Strong People Don’t Do.
-Although I generally prefer positively worded, affirmative advice, this piece really hits home on what we do when our moods change under stress.
+We also liked this blog by Paul Hudson, a young writer, philosopher, music producer and DJ living in New York, called 15 Things Emotionally Strong People Don’t Do.
+This piece really hits home on what we do when our moods change under stress.
 Since one of the key challenges we face under stress is how to reframe things more positively, your challenge in reading this article is to understand the flip side of each of the 15 items.
 It’s easy and obvious when you read the piece!